-With so many kinds of nonprofits, they are hard to avoid.
-For instance, the daycare where your child may spend his days is a 501(k) nonprofit.
-The Chamber of Commerce your small business might belong to is a 501(c)(6).
-And the credit union where you bank might be a 501(c)(1).
+With so many types of nonprofits, they are hard to avoid.
+For instance, the Chamber of Commerce your small business might belong to is a 501(c)(6).
+Your credit union might be a 501(c)(1).
 And the local veterans association is likely a 501(c)(19).

-This type of tax-exempt organization is the most common type of nonprofit.
-It includes organizations that are religious, educational, charitable, scientific, and literary; groups that test for public safety, that foster national or international amateur sports competition; or organizations engaged in the prevention of cruelty to children or animals.
+This type of tax-exempt organization is the most familiar with the general public.
+It includes organizations that are religious, educational, charitable, scientific, and literary, groups that test for public safety, organizations that foster national or international amateur sports competition, or organizations engaged in the prevention of cruelty to children or animals.

 All 501(c)(3) organizations are considered either: